 Odo and Laas in "Chimera".
 Odo and Laas link in private, but Odo declines when Laas wants to link with him in public.
 Also, Quark remarks that people won't want to see a "Changeling pride" demonstration on the Promenade.
 Considering that director LeVar Burton said that Odo and the female Changeling's scenes were G-Rated Sex, it's hard not to see their Linking as a quasi-love scene.
 (Changelings may have a fluid relationship with gender, but that doesn't mean they can't be attracted to anyone.)

-Jerkass Woobie: The Bajorans sometimes fall into this.
-While the Occupation was an atrocity committed on their people, there are more than a few episodes that demonstrate that the Bajorans were equally ruthless when it came to attacking the Cardassians.
+The Bajorans sometimes fall into this.
+While the Occupation was an atrocity committed on their people, there are more than a few episodes that demonstrate that the Bajorans became equally ruthless to get their planet back.
 Episodes such as "Duet" demonstrate there are still cases of Cardassians being randomly murdered by Bajorans simply because they're Cardassian, and they're as capable of mob-driven racism as anyone else in episodes like "A Man Alone."
 (To be fair, though, they do get a good share of What the Hell, Hero? when these things happen.)

 The Maquis also count at the end.
 They attack both the Cardassians and the Federation, won't negotiate, are constantly attacking any Cardassian because they are Cardassian with indiscriminate terrorist attacks to - in Eddington's words - "make the Cardassian empire crumble."
 It was their attacks which finally drove the Cardassians to join the Dominion, and they still don't take responsibility for their actions (or at least, Eddington is incredibly reluctant to, and blames everything on Ben Sisko).
 Even when Sisko saves the last few Marquis members after a bloody massacre, they still maintain their self-righteous approach.

 Love it or Hate it: The episode "In the Pale Moonlight."
 Niners point to it as one of the best episodes of the series because Sisko realizes he must put aside his long-held Federation principles to win the war.
 Trekkies who hate Deep Space 9 point to this episode and say it's a betrayal of Gene Roddenberry's vision of a better humanity for the exact same reason.